-There a major drawback with POD.
+There is a major drawback with POD.
 You can’t sell limited edition prints directly to the customer.
-For many artists, limited editions are a major source of income, but if you are happy to sell open edition prints, it’s a viable option.
+For many artists, limited editions are a major source of income, but if you are happy to sell open-edition prints, it’s a viable option.

 Printful is one of the best POD companies but you are well advised to order some product samples before you start selling them.
 The image you see on your monitor can be quite different from the finished print you receive.
 Play safe and check the quality yourself.